vuw-research-computing/raapoi-docs/docs/examples.md

 %}

+## R users guide

+### Which versions of R are working on Rāpoi?

+There are a number of versions of R on Rāpoi, although many of these are old installations (prior to an OS update and changes to the module system) and no longer work.
+There are three relatively recent versions of R which currently work (as of April 2024), these are `R/3.6.3`, `R/4.1.0` and `R/4.2.0`.
+Each of these modules has a couple of pre-requisite modules that need to be loaded prior to loading the R module.
+To find out what you need to load first you just need to check the output of `module spider R/x.y.z` (with the appropriate values for x,y,z).
+The following example shows how to use `R/4.2.0`.

-## Loading R packages & running a simple job
+### Loading R packages & running a simple job

-First login to Rāpoi and load the R and R/CRAN modules:
+First login to Rāpoi and load the R module:
 ```bash
 module purge                         # clean/reset your environment
 module load config                   # reload utilities such as vuw-job-report
 module load GCC/11.2.0 OpenMPI/4.1.1 # pre-requisites for the new R module
 module load R/4.2.0
 ```

 Then run R on the command line: